Radiocarbon dating: Calibration

 Over the next thirty years many calibration curves were published using a variety of methods and statistical approaches.
 These were superseded by the IntCal series of curves, beginning with IntCal98, published in 1998, and updated in 2004, 2009, 2013, and 2020.
 The improvements to these curves are based on new data gathered from tree rings, varves, coral, plant macrofossils, speleothems, and foraminifera.
-The IntCal20 data includes separate curves for the northern and southern hemispheres, as they differ systematically because of the hemisphere effect.
-The southern curve (SHCAL20) is based on independent data where possible and derived from the northern curve by adding the average offset for the southern hemisphere where no direct data was available.
+There are separate curves for the northern hemisphere (IntCal20) and southern hemisphere (SHCal20), as they differ systematically because of the hemisphere effect.
+The continuous sequence of tree-ring dates for the northern hemisphere goes back to 13,910 BP as of 2020, and this provides close to annual dating for IntCal20 much of the period, reduced where there are calibration plateaus, and increased when short term ^{14}C spikes due to Miyake events provide additional correlation.
+Radiocarbon dating earlier than the continuous tree ring sequence relies on correlation with more approximate records.
+SHCal20 is based on independent data where possible and derived from the northern curve by adding the average offset for the southern hemisphere where no direct data was available.
 There is also a separate marine calibration curve, MARINE20.
 For a set of samples forming a sequence with a known separation in time, these samples form a subset of the calibration curve.
 The sequence can be compared to the calibration curve and the best match to the sequence established.
 This "wiggle-matching" technique can lead to more precise dating than is possible with individual radiocarbon dates.
 Wiggle-matching can be used in places where there is a plateau on the calibration curve, and hence can provide a much more accurate date than the intercept or probability methods are able to produce.
 The technique is not restricted to tree rings; for example, a stratified tephra sequence in New Zealand, believed to predate human colonization of the islands, has been dated to 1314 AD ± 12 years by wiggle-matching.
 The wiggles also mean that reading a date from a calibration curve can give more than one answer: this occurs when the curve wiggles up and down enough that the radiocarbon age intercepts the curve in more than one place, which may lead to a radiocarbon result being reported as two separate age ranges, corresponding to the two parts of the curve that the radiocarbon age intercepted.

 Bayesian statistical techniques can be applied when there are several radiocarbon dates to be calibrated.
 For example, if a series of radiocarbon dates is taken from different levels in a stratigraphic sequence, Bayesian analysis can be used to evaluate dates which are outliers and can calculate improved probability distributions, based on the prior information that the sequence should be ordered in time.
 When Bayesian analysis was introduced, its use was limited by the need to use mainframe computers to perform the calculations, but the technique has since been implemented on programs available for personal computers, such as OxCal.